The Most Effective (and Most Unused) Volunteer Tool

 Are you tapping into the most effective—and most unused —volunteer tool to connect with your ministry volunteers?
 Try these three easy tips to make a powerful impact.

 Stories.
-They’re powerful and free, and my guess is you aren’t using them nearly enough with your volunteers.
-We say we want to be like Jesus, so why don’t we let the way he communicated infiltrate our ministries?
+They’re powerful and free.
+Are you leveraging them with your volunteers?
+We can communicate more like Jesus by allowing “story” to infiltrate our ministries.
 After all, our volunteers aren’t just there to serve; we have an opportunity to serve them and minister to them as well.
 Jesus captured hearts and minds when he used stories.
 He knew how to make them powerful, and we can gain vision on where to use them with our volunteers, too.
-Here are some ideas.
+Here are some ideas!

 Utilizing Stories as a Volunteer Tool